 Therefore, we don't discuss the output checking block as it adds unnecessary complexity.

-Alternatively we can use a free tool such as EDA playground and then use system tasks to monitor the outputs of our design.
+In this case, we would need to use system tasks to monitor the outputs of our design.
 This gives us a textual output which we can use to check the state of our signals at given times in our simulation.